bugthing/docker-developer/README.md

 docker-developer
 ================

 Docker container to use for web development.
-It should be a nice portable enviroment containing a configured vim, ruby, nodejs and other typical development type stuff.
+Intended to be a portable dev enviroment containing a configured vim, ruby, nodejs and other typical development type stuff.

 ## Usage